tbz-neil-devlin/m431_demo_database/01_Documentation/01_iperka/01_inform.md

   * I needed to know what exactly the product should be & how can I deliver it to the teacher
   * I needed to know what subjects I needed to write about, the format of the documentation & where it should be stored
 * Knowledge
-  * As I has to read up on C & sqllite I would need some sort of tutorial
+  * As I would have to read up on C & sqllite I would need some sort of tutorial
 * Tools needed
   * I needed to find out what tools I would need to use (or download)